dmckinley3/dmit1508_1212-oa01/Lesson21-GROUPBY-HAVING/SimpleSelectExercise_3.md

 ```

 6. Which cities have 2 or more students from them?
-(HINT, remember that fields that we use in the where or having do not need to be selected.....)<br>
+(HINT, remember that fields that we use in the WHERE or HAVING do not need to be selected.....)<br>

 ```sql